LeidyGil/leidygil.github.io/SQL_English.md

 INSERT INTO transacciones VALUES (10, 4000.00, '2024-01-04');
 INSERT INTO transacciones (monto, fecha) VALUES (5000.00, '2024-01-05');

--- Primary key and text
+### Primary key and text
--- The primary key is not exclusively limited to numeric values; text data can also be used.
+-- The primary key is not exclusively LIMITed to numeric values; text data can also be used.
--- For example, consider a 'personas' table where we could use the email address as the primary key, as each individual has a unique email address.
+-- For example, consider a 'personas' table WHERE we could use the email address as the primary key, as each individual has a unique email address.
 -- In SQLite, fields that are of type INTEGER and are designated as PRIMARY KEY cannot contain null values.
 -- However, unlike other database management systems like MySQL or PostgreSQL, when PRIMARY KEY is used with data types such as text or others, it is allowed for the value to be null.
 -- Therefore, if we want a field to be both primary key and not null, we must specify it using the combination of PRIMARY KEY and NOT NULL.